 E-1 & E-2 Visa Application Representation

 Our firm regularly handles E-1 and E-2 cases for small, medium and large companies across many industries (construction, mining, agriculture, real estate, engineering, software, staffing, architecture).
 Only nationals of countries that have a treaty of trade and commerce with the U.S. can apply for an E visa.
-Generally, these are executives, managers, supervisors or essential employees from a foreign company who are issued five year nonimmigrant visas to work temporarily in the U.S.
+Generally, E visa applicants are executives, managers, supervisors or essential employees from a foreign company who are issued five-year nonimmigrant visas to work temporarily in the U.S.

 E-2 Visas for the Business Investor

 In order to qualify for an E-2 visa, it is necessary to demonstrate that you have made or are in the process of making a substantial investment into an active company (real and operating) owned at least 50% by treaty nationals.
-The business must not be too weak to hire people outside the investor's family (marginal), and the investment funds must be full committed (at-risk) and from a legal source.
+The business must not be too weak to hire people outside the investor's family (marginal), and the investment funds must be fully committed (at risk) and from a legal source.

-If you are granted an E-2 visa, it is important to know that your dependent spouse can also get a visa and may live and work in the United States, with subsequent work authorization known as an Employment Authorization Document (EAD).
+If you are granted an E-2 visa, your dependent spouse can also get a visa and may live and work in the United States, with subsequent work authorization known as an Employment Authorization Document (EAD).
 Dependent children under 21 can be issued E visas and may live in the U.S. but cannot work.